walosha/wizard-world-api/README.md

   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="250" alt="Nest Logo" /></a>
 </p>

-<h1>World Wizard API</h1>
+# World Wizard API

-## Tools used
+## Tools Used

-- Nestjs
+- NestJS
 - Prisma
-- Mongodb
+- MongoDB
 - Swagger

 ## Features

-- Create the WizardWorldApi specifically the endpoints for Elixirs, Spells and Wizards.
-  For Wizards
-  create,
-  get,
-  update,
-  delete
-  search by either their first or last name or both Paginate your data
+- **Wizards**: CRUD operations for wizards, including creation, retrieval, updating, and deletion.
+Enables search by first name, last name, or both.
+Pagination supported.

-- Elixirs, CRUD implementation and also ensure the results can be searched based on the difficulty, and name.
+- **Elixirs**: CRUD implementation with search functionality based on difficulty and name.
-- Spells, CRUD implementation and also ensure the results can be searched based on the name
-- a feature to make it possible for a Spell to be assigned to a Wizard, which shows up on that Wizard details
-- Document the endpoints using swagger.
+- **Spells**: CRUD implementation with search functionality based on name.
+Option to assign spells to wizards, visible in wizard details.
+- **Swagger Documentation**: Endpoints are documented using Swagger.
-- your code into a repo with a README.md file stating how to run your app
+- **Repository with README**: Codebase is hosted on a repository with a comprehensive README.md file detailing how to run the app.

-## How to Start
+## Getting Started

 ### Using Docker Container:

-### Steps to install:

-1. Install docker and docker compose
+1. Install Docker and Docker Compose.
-2. Clone or donwload the repository.
+2. Clone or download the repository.
 3. Run `cp .env.sample .env`.
-4. Enter the env variables
+4. Enter the environment variables.
 5. Run `docker-compose up --build`.
-6. Visit **http://localhost:3000/api#**.
-Access the swagger documentation:
+6. Visit [http://localhost:3000/api#](http://localhost:3000/api#) to access the Swagger documentation.

 ### Without Using Docker:

-1. Clone or donwload the repository.
+1. Clone or download the repository.
 2. Run `cp .env.sample .env`.
-3. Enter the env variables
+3. Enter the environment variables.
-4. Add value to the `DATABASE_URL` (Mongodb)
+4. Add a value to the `DATABASE_URL` (MongoDB).
-5. Run `npm run dev` to stat nestjs app and run prisma generate
+5. Run `npm run dev` to start the NestJS app and generate Prisma.